|Home » Industry Watch

-- Xfind finds things in files, or summarises file sizes, blocks used, and extended attributes.
+- Xfind finds things in files, summarises file sizes, the blocks used, extended attributes.

-- Xscan scans your filesystems for stuff, and follows the seminal 'Hacking Exposed' to help you isolate security weaknesses.
+- Xscan scans filesystems and helps isolate security weaknesses.

 Stockholm/London-based Rixstep are a constellation of programmers and support staff from Radsoft Laboratories who tired of Windows vulnerabilities, Linux driver issues, and cursing x86 hardware all day long.
 Rixstep have many years of experience behind their efforts, with teaching and consulting credentials from the likes of British Aerospace, General Electric, Lockheed Martin, Lloyds TSB, SAAB Defence Systems, British Broadcasting Corporation, Barclays Bank, IBM, Microsoft, and Sony/Ericsson.